Sunak, Truss pledge to tackle energy crisis as British PM countdown begins | Politics

 - United Kingdom

-Both Rishi Sunak and Liz Truss renewed their pledge on Sunday to tackle the energy crisis sending household bills spiralling in the UK as a priority as the countdown to the new British Prime Minister taking charge at 10 Downing Street edges towards its conclusion.
+Rishi Sunak and Liz Truss on Sunday renewed their pledge to tackle UK's worsening energy crisis that has resulted in soaring energy bills for households as a priority as the countdown to the new British Prime Minister taking charge at 10 Downing Street edges towards its conclusion.

+The issue of a cost-of-living crisis caused by spiralling energy costs in the wake of the Russia-Ukraine conflict has dominated the race to replace Boris Johnson.

-''I think this is the most pressing issue facing the country and that's why I set out a clear plan and framework of how we would go about addressing it,'' Sunak said during his final pre-election BBC interview.
+''I think this is the most pressing issue facing the country and that's why I set out a clear plan and framework of how we would go about addressing it,'' Sunak, 42, said during his final pre-election BBC interview.

 ''What I have said is that I will provide direct financial support; I announced some of that as Chancellor and I would go further as Prime Minister as the situation has deteriorated,” he said.